-- 2.2.5 Owners should determine whether, in what numbers and under what circumstances members of the owner family may work in or for the company and/or derive benefits from the company. - For the case in which members of the owner family are employed in the business, it is recommended that rules be established governing the selection process and specifying who may exercise hiring authority. - 2.2.6 Owners should clearly specify the rights and responsibilities attendant upon the individual owner by virtue of his or her role as owner.
-This is particularly true for - participation in the owners' meeting, - the exercise of voting rights, - the confidentiality of matters internal to the business and/or family, - forbearance of competition, - ensuring that the family-owned business will face as little detriment as possible as a result of the consequences of divorce, claims of legal shares of inheritance and/or inheritance tax.
+2.2.5 Owners should determine whether, in what numbers and under what circumstances members of the owner family may work in or for the company and/or derive benefits from the company.

+For the case in which members of the owner family are employed in the business, it is recommended that rules be established governing the selection process and specifying who may exercise hiring authority

+- 2.2.6 Owners should clearly specify the rights and responsibilities attendant upon the individual owner by virtue of his or her role as owner.
+This is particularly true for - participation in the owners' meeting - the exercise of voting rights, - the confidentiality of matters internal to the business and/or family, - forbearance of competition, - ensuring that the family-owned business will face as little detriment as possible as a result of the consequences of divorce, claims of legal shares of inheritance and/or inheritance tax

-It is recommended that steps be taken to see to it that owners enter into nuptial agreements with contracts with gain-restrictive effect and make testamentary dispositions consistent with the provisions of the articles of association.
+It is recommended that steps be taken to see to it that owners enter into nuptial agreements with gain-restrictive effect and make testamentary dispositions consistent with the provisions of the articles of association.
+It is also recommended to see to it that each owner has a contingency plan in place that ensures that the shareholder rights and obligations can be effectively exercised even in the event of the sudden death or incapacity of that person.